 Trail description

-Wildhorse Lake Provincial Recreation Area sits tucked away in the Southern Rockies, offering a genuine mountain experience without the crowds that flock to more famous destinations.
-This recreation area centers around a pristine alpine lake surrounded by towering peaks, creating the kind of dramatic backdrop that makes the Canadian Rockies legendary.
-The 5.1-kilometer trail system provides easy access to this mountain gem, with just 138 meters of elevation gain making it perfect for hikers of all experience levels.
+Wildhorse Lake Provincial Recreation Area sits tucked away in Alberta's central foothills region, about 25 km southwest of Hinton off Highway 16, offering a genuine mountain experience without the crowds that flock to more famous destinations.
+This recreation area centers around two small mountain lakes surrounded by scenic peaks, creating beautiful backdrop for outdoor enthusiasts.
+The 5.1-kilometer trail system provides easy access to these mountain gems, with 138 meters of elevation gain making it perfect for hikers of all experience levels.

-What sets Wildhorse Lake apart from other mountain destinations is its sense of remoteness and tranquility.
-The recreation area maintains a wild, undeveloped character that lets you experience the Rockies as they were meant to be experienced.
-The surrounding peaks create a natural amphitheater that amplifies the silence, broken only by the occasional call of birds or the gentle lapping of water against the shoreline.
+What sets Wildhorse Lake apart from other destinations is its sense of remoteness and tranquility.
+The recreation area maintains a wild character that lets you experience the foothills landscape as they were meant to be experienced.
+The surrounding terrain creates a natural setting that amplifies the silence, broken only by the occasional call of birds or the gentle lapping of water against the shoreline.

 Trail Experience and Terrain